 The project is written in Node.js using Express and simply returns “Hello World”, tested with Jest and supertest.

-Building the top-level structure
+Exploring the configuration structure

 jobs: